Carol L. Perryman, PhD

 Medical librarianship; information retrieval; critical evaluation of information; evidence-based practice in librarianship.

-Early research on retrievability of library science research to support practice led Carol L. Perryman to a dissertation focused on the sense-making practices of hospital librarians, a trajectory that continues to guide her research and service activities.
+Early research on retrievability of library science research to support practice led Dr. Perryman to a dissertation focused on the sense-making practices of hospital librarians, a trajectory that continues to guide her research and service activities.
 A former hospital librarian who began an academic career after many years in practice, Perryman focuses on existing practices and skills of medical librarians related to preparedness for role changes.
 She also is an active participant in the TWU Informatics initiative and the associated interprofessional research group.
+More recently, she is co-PI with Dr. Jeng for the SLIS IMLS-funded scholarship project, which will fund 20 library students in earning their MLS with a specific focus on community informatics, and a focus on small or rural communities in Texas.

 Perryman, C. L. (2017).
 AAU library directors prefer collaborative decision making with senior administrative team members.
 Evidence Based Library and Information Practice (Online), 12 (2), 181-183.